 Organizing a kitchen can already be challenging and quite overwhelming, but small kitchen organizing can be downright impossible without a little creative planning.
-To find these creative areas in a small kitchen you first need to do a little research to determine which items go where.
+To find these creative areas in a small kitchen, you first need to do a little research to determine which items go where.
+This post will share Small Kitchen Organizing Tips.

-To start this journey, we need to determine what items need to get a creative home in the small kitchen.
+To start this journey, we must determine the items needed to make a creative home in the small kitchen.
 Start by placing the things you regularly use in the appropriate areas (zones).
-Read more about kitchen zones organizing here.
-Store items around the areas you will often be using.
-These areas are the dishwasher, the stove, refrigerator, and the command (paper management) area.
+Read more about kitchen zone organizing here.
+Store items around the areas you will often use, such as the dishwasher, the stove, the refrigerator, and the command (paper management) area.

 Oh no, you ran out of space.
-No worries, the next step is where a little creativity is necessary.
-Look for places like bare walls, behind doors and cabinets, ceiling, and under counters.
+No worries; the next step requires a little creativity.
+Look for places to store your belongings, such as bare walls, behind doors and cabinets, ceilings, and under counters.
 All these areas are useful places to store your belongings.
-Below are ten small kitchen organizing tips that will help you make your kitchen more functional.
+Below are ten small kitchen organizing tips to help you make your kitchen more functional.

 Always use multipurpose appliances and tools in your kitchen.

 Sorry to say, no unitaskers are allowed.
 Everything should have two or more purposes.
 A mixture can have attachments that help you make spaghetti instead of having a spaghetti maker.
-An Instant Pot (Amazon affiliate link) has at least six different settings and will replace several other counter appliances like a slow cooker, yogurt maker, and electric skillet.
+An Instant Pot (Amazon affiliate link) has at least six different settings and will replace several other counter appliances like a slow cooker (Affiliate Link), yogurt maker, and electric skillet.

 Hang things from the ceiling like pot racks.